shaonsust/poll-app/README.md

 The project will be available at **127.0.0.1:8000**.

 ## License

-The source code is released under the [MIT License](https://github.com/sibtc/django-upload-example/blob/master/LICENSE).
+The source code is free.
+It is taken from django's [official documentation page](https://docs.djangoproject.com/en/3.0/intro/tutorial01/).